laforge49/asynchronous-entities/README.md

 Operations are applied atomically to an entity and any number of its child entities, recursively.

-An entity is implemented as a vector of 2 items: (1) an atom holding an asynchronous channel for requests (or nil) and (2) a volatile holding a persistent map with the sets of child entities, the entity's content (name/value pairs), metadata and other internal data.
+An entity is implemented as a vector of 2 items: (1) an asynchronous channel for incoming requests and (2) a volatile holding a persistent map with the sets of child entities, the entity's content (name/value pairs), metadata and other internal data.

-The entity's atom will, at least initially, be nil except while a request is being processed.
-To keep things simple at first, every request will be sent via a new channel.
-(When a request is completed, the channel will be closed.
-Any pending requests will then fail and the requestor can resend the request, creating a new channel as needed.
-By this means we can limit the number of open channels to just those which are processing a request.)

 When a request is to be processed by a subtree of entities, the child sends a acquire message to the appropriate child entities.
-The acquire message does nothing, which blocks any further requests.
+The acquire message exits the go block without issuing a subsequent read, which blocks any further requests.
+When the child reads the acquire message, the sender receives control indicating that the child is acquired.
+And once all the child entities are acquired, the operation designated by the original request can proceed.
-On completion of the parent request, the request channel of the parent and all the acquired children are closed and the entity atoms are reset to nil.
+On completion of the top-level request, a new go block for processing requests is initiated for each of the acquired entities and the next request for the entity can be read.

-The persistent map of an entity has an entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
+The persistent map of an entity has a map entry with a key of :NAME and a value which is the name of the entity, while the keys of the entities persistent map are encoded kewords derived from the names of the entities.
-The persistent map of an entity also has an entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the child set in the parent which connects the parent to the child.
+The persistent map of an entity also has a map entry with a key of :PARENT and a value which is a vector holding both the key of the entity which has that entity as a child and the key of the child set in the parent which connects the parent to the child.